mtadams007/UnizuluGames/README.md

 ## Notes

 As of now there are no difficulty levels.
 The target user is a rural student in South Africa where this might be their first experience with a computer.
 The app was designed to make things as obvious as possible with as few extraneous buttons or distractions as possible.
 As this is my first React app I did not do as good a job using components as I could have, but I will try to fix that as soon as I can.
+Further changes will be made when it is tested by students in South Africa.
+Help with the Zulu translations was provided by Xolani Mazibuko.